Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 7790 should in theory be just a bit faster than the GeForce GTX 650 Ti 2GB overall. (explain)
+Memory BandwidthThe Radeon HD 7790, in theory, should be a small bit faster than the GeForce GTX 650 Ti 2GB overall. (explain)

-Texel RateThe GeForce GTX 650 Ti 2GB will be a small bit (about 6%) better at texture filtering than the Radeon HD 7790. (explain)
+Texel RateThe GeForce GTX 650 Ti 2GB is just a bit (approximately 6%) better at anisotropic filtering than the Radeon HD 7790. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison